 Students should consider each prompt throughout and well in advance.

-Students should not waste precious words regurgitating accomplishments or resume items which appear elsewhere in their application.
+Students should not waste precious words regurgitating accomplishments or resume items that appear elsewhere in their application.

 How To Get Into Princeton By Getting An Edge On The Competition